FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes

-\paragraph{Limitations:} Since FlowIBR is initialized with optical flow, it inherits issues that complicate optical flow estimation, such as occlusions and undefined flow in large homogeneous areas.
+Since FlowIBR is initialized with optical flow, it inherits issues that complicate optical flow estimation, such as occlusions and undefined flow in large homogeneous areas.
 Long sequences can become challenging as a singular scene flow network, restricted by its finite capacity, must capture the entire flow.
-Future research could potentially address this limitation by adopting hybrid data structures such as Instant-NGP \cite{muller2022InstantNeuralGraphics}.
-For scenes with fine scene motion, our method occasionally fails to converge, instead learning a continuous near-zero scene flow.
-These issues can typically be solved through scene-specific parameter tuning or alternative network weight initialization.
+In \cref{fig:limitations} we illustrate common failure cases.
+These issues can typically be alleviated through scene-specific parameter tuning or alternative network initialization.